bitsnaps/yii2-travis-ci/README.md

 php vendor/bin/codecept run functional,unit --coverage --coverage-html --coverage-xml
 ```

-You can see code coverage output under the `tests/_output` directory.
+You can see code coverage output under the `tests/_output` directory (for html report open `coverage/index.html` or `coverage-xml/index.html` for the xml).

+### WebDriver

+This scenario can be performed either by `PhpBrowser` (which is the detault in this example to speed up testing on travis) or by a "real" browser (only chrome tested in this repo) through `WebDriver`, you can find all the details in: `tests/acceptance.suite.yml`.

 ### Create a unit test:
 Create a test using `generate:test` command with a suite and test names as parameters: